No. 4 Georgia makes a statement with rout of No. 7 Auburn

-This time, halftime came with Georgia ahead 24-3 and Azeez Ojulari bursting through the line on the last play to quell an Auburn trick play that began in the backfield with Anthony Schwartz, the receiver whose exceptional speed through his young life has taken him to excel in track meets in places such as Peru and Finland.
+This time, halftime came with Georgia ahead 24-3 and Azeez Ojulari bursting through the line on the last play to quell an Auburn trick play that began in the backfield with Anthony Schwartz, the wide receiver whose exceptional speed through his young life has taken him to excel in track meets in places such as Peru and Finland.

 Now he lost four yards, and a one-fifth crowd made a cheer that seemed to exceed one-fifth, approving of the latest chapter of the Deep South’s Oldest Rivalry, which began raffishly in Atlanta’s Piedmont Park in 1892.